-Professor Kleinbard joined USC Law in 2009.
-Before joining USC Law, Professor Kleinbard served as Chief of Staff of the U.S. Congress's Joint Committee on Taxation.
+Kleinbard joined USC Gould in 2009.
+Before joining USC Law, Kleinbard served as Chief of Staff of the U.S. Congress's Joint Committee on Taxation.
 The JCT Staff are the nonpartisan tax resource to Congress, helping legislators to formulate legislation, writing analyses of legislative proposals or tax issues of interest to the Congress, and estimating the revenue consequences of legislative proposals.

-Professor Kleinbard's work focuses on the taxation of capital income, international tax issues, and the political economy of taxation.
-Professor Kleinbard's recent papers include Competitiveness Has Nothing to Do With It (Tax Notes), Stateless Income (Florida Tax Review), The Lessons of Stateless Income (Tax Law Review), Through a Latte Darkly: Starbucks's Stateless Income Planning (Tax Notes), The Better Base Case (Tax Notes), Herman Cain's 9-9-9 Plan (Tax Notes), and Tax Expenditure Framework Legislation (National Tax Journal).
-Professor Kleinbard has testified before the Congress on tax policy matters, and has written opinion pieces for the Wall Street Journal, New York Times, the Huffington Post, CNN.com, and other media outlets.
+Kleinbard's work focuses on the taxation of capital income, international tax issues, and the political economy of taxation.
+Kleinbard's papers include Competitiveness Has Nothing to Do With It (Tax Notes), Stateless Income (Florida Tax Review), The Lessons of Stateless Income (Tax Law Review), Through a Latte Darkly: Starbucks's Stateless Income Planning (Tax Notes), The Better Base Case (Tax Notes), Herman Cain's 9-9-9 Plan (Tax Notes), and Tax Expenditure Framework Legislation (National Tax Journal).
+Kleinbard testified before the Congress on tax policy matters, and had written opinion pieces for The Wall Street Journal, The New York Times, the Huffington Post, CNN.com and other media outlets.

-Prior to his appointment to the Staff of the Joint Committee on Taxation, Kleinbard was for over 20 years a partner in the New York office of Cleary Gottlieb Steen & Hamilton LLP.
-Professor Kleinbard received his J.D. from Yale Law School, and his M.A. in History and B.A. in Medieval and Renaissance Studies from Brown University.
+Prior to his appointment to the Staff of the Joint Committee on Taxation, Kleinbard was for more than 20 years a partner in the New York office of Cleary Gottlieb Steen & Hamilton LLP.
+Kleinbard received his JD from Yale Law School, and his MA in history and BA in Medieval and Renaissance studies from Brown University.

-To watch Professor Kleinbard discuss his book and, more generally, fiscal policy, please go to https://www.youtube.com/watch?v=tdo0huuHx-I
+To watch Kleinbard discuss his first book and, more generally, fiscal policy, please go to https://www.youtube.com/watch?v=tdo0huuHx-I

-For more information about the book and Professor Kleinbard's scholarship, please visit: http://www.edwardkleinbard.com/
+For more information about his books and scholarship, please visit: http://www.edwardkleinbard.com/